-Source: T24 System

 9.1 Demand, MM & Savings – Retail

 This account represents primarily demand, money market and savings account deposits from U.S. retail customers.
 Retail deposits are primarily generated by the Queens branch.
 Average balances are estimated to be small and are generally FDIC insured.